Strategic planning framework

 - Innovation.
 Innovation emerges within opportunities and unanticipated circumstances.

 - Execution.
-How we do things is important and often has a direct relationship with our student's experience.
+How we do things is important and often has a direct relationship with our students' experiences.

 - Sustainability and stewardship.
 Resources, alignment, and assessment.
 Are our plans and innovations working well?
 Are they generating the results we intend?
 Are results consistent with our mission?